TriplyDB/Documentation/docs/triply-db/index.md

   <dd>Role of the account, this can either be 'light', 'regular' or 'administrator'.
 In the filter you can select a specific role or 'All' roles.</dd>

   <dt>Verified</dt>
   <dd>An account can be verified or not, to verify an account, the user needs to click on the verify button in the email.
-Or an administrator has verified the account in the account setttings of that account.
+Or an administrator has verified the account in the account settings of that account.
 Only 'users' need to be verified.</dd>

   <dt>Disabled</dt>
   <dd>An account can be disabled or not, to disabled an account, the user needs to click on the disabled button in their user settings.
-Or an administrator has disabled the account in the account setttings of that account.</dd>
+Or an administrator has disabled the account in the account settings of that account.</dd>

   <dt>legal consent</dt>
   <dd>An account can have accepted the legal consent or not, to accept legal consent, the user needs to click on the accept legal consent either when creating an account or by checking it in the user settings.
 Only 'users' need to have accepted legal consent.</dd>